Alfred Russel Wallace: Evolution of humans

-In 1864, Wallace published a paper, "The Origin of Human Races and the Antiquity of Man Deduced from the Theory of 'Natural Selection, applying the theory to humankind.
+A few weeks later he presented a follow up paper, "The Origin of Human Races and the Antiquity of Man Deduced from the Theory of 'Natural Selection to the Anthropological Society of London, applying the theory of natural selection to humankind.
 Darwin had not yet publicly addressed the subject, although Thomas Huxley had in Evidence as to Man's Place in Nature.
 Wallace explained the apparent stability of the human stock by pointing to the vast gap in cranial capacities between humans and the great apes.
 Unlike some other Darwinists, including Darwin himself, he did not "regard modern primitives as almost filling the gap between man and ape".
 He saw the evolution of humans in two stages: achieving a bipedal posture that freed the hands to carry out the dictates of the brain, and the "recognition of the human brain as a totally new factor in the history of life".
+Wallace seems to have been the first evolutionist to propose that the human brain effectively made further specialisation of the body unnecessary.
+This idea, that during the late stages of human evolution natural selection would act more on the mental facilities than on the physical form of the body, captured the imagination of Charles Darwin, who a few years later would write to Wallace that this paper was the best ever to be published in the Anthropological Review.
+Darwin would treat this idea at length in his 1871 work The Descent of Man, and Selection in Relation to Sex.

-Wallace seems to have been the first evolutionist to see that the human brain effectively made further specialisation of the body unnecessary.
-Wallace wrote the paper for the Anthropological Society of London to address the debate between the supporters of monogenism, the belief that all human races shared a common ancestor and were one species, and the supporters of polygenism, who held that different races had separate origins and were different species.
+Wallace wrote the paper to address the debate between the supporters of monogenism, the belief that all human races shared a common ancestor and were part of one species, and the supporters of polygenism, who held that different races had separate origins and were different species.
 Wallace's anthropological observations of Native Americans in the Amazon, and especially his time living among the Dayak people of Borneo, had convinced him that human beings were a single species with a common ancestor.
 He still felt that natural selection might have continued to act on mental faculties after the development of the different races; and he did not dispute the nearly universal view among European anthropologists of the time that Europeans were intellectually superior to other races.
-According to political scientist Adam Jones, "Wallace found little difficulty in reconciling the extermination of native peoples with his progressive political views".
 In 1864, in the aforementioned paper, he stated "It is the same great law of the preservation of favored races in the struggle for life, which leads to the inevitable extinction of all those low and mentally undeveloped populations with which Europeans come in contact."
 He argued that the natives die out due to an unequal struggle.
+Charles Lyell wrote to Wallace praising the paper and saying that it had made a major contribution to resolving the dispute between monogenists and polygenists.